ecraig12345/normalized-tmpdir/README.md

 - `console?: boolean | { warn: typeof console['warn'] }`: By default, the library does not log warnings if normalization fails.
 If this option is true, log warnings to the default console.
 If a console object is provided, use it for logging.

+To avoid potentially doing the Windows normalization on every call, the calculated full path is cached.

 #### Example: Using with Jest console mocks

 If you have Jest tests that mock the console methods, but you want errors from `normalizedTmpdir` to display anyway (for easier debugging), you can do the following: